PLUCS2/Oenanas/README.md

 ````

 ##### Frontend Component for Sections:
-- self.order_sections:
+- onDragEnd():
-  * orders the sections to pass to frontend on Project show page
+  * Sets the state to the new order of the sections
-- self.reorder:
+- componentWillUnmount():
-  * updates previous and next id's of sections on the backend when Project component unmounts
+  * Passes state (the final order of moved sections) to the backend to update section previous and next id's
-- update_surroundings:
+- render():
-  * updates prior and post section id's when a section is deleted
+  * Iterates through state to mount section components in order

 ````
 class SectionBoard extends React.Component {